Lin-Brain-Lab/fMRI-Analysis-For-Mac/fMRI Analysis.md

 <img width="664" alt="Screen Shot 2024-01-29 at 4 13 02 PM" src="https://github.com/Lin-Brain-Lab/FreeSurfer-Reconstruction-For-Mac/assets/157174338/d0d96933-6b5a-4f3c-a825-5bb01f2add26">

 3. `etc_render_fsbrain('subject','s026')`
-4. If there is a error at this step try `ls /Applications/freesurfer/7.4.1/matlab/fr*.m` should show files required (can add these to path)
+4. If there is a error at this step try `ls /Applications/freesurfer/7.4.1/matlab/fr*.m` should show files required (can add these to path).

-4.i.
 Or click 'browse for folder' in top left and click file path for freesurfer -> matlab

 <img width="385" alt="Screen Shot 2024-01-29 at 4 36 06 PM" src="https://github.com/Lin-Brain-Lab/FreeSurfer-Reconstruction-For-Mac/assets/157174338/9de35622-ae4e-4110-a6cf-5a739c1bf812">

-4.ii.
-Alternatively, can copy 'matlab' folder from freesurfer folder into fhlin_toolbox folder and add this to the path as well
+Alternatively, can copy 'matlab' folder from freesurfer folder into fhlin_toolbox folder and add this to the path as well.
 <img width="490" alt="Screen Shot 2024-01-29 at 4 50 27 PM" src="https://github.com/Lin-Brain-Lab/FreeSurfer-Reconstruction-For-Mac/assets/157174338/9d72f5bf-ac0f-46eb-9dec-e2500b0eb11b">

 5. If done successfully, a 'Figure 1' tab should come up with a brain slice.
 If you click on a point in Figure 1, a 'Figure 2' window should come up.
 Press 'p' key to have a subject, volume, and, surface window to have different views.
 Press 'w' for coordinates.